-7 Days in Jordan: From Aqaba to Amman by Car.
-And Back.
+7 Days in Jordan: A Road Trip Itinerary from Aqaba to Amman (and Back)

-7 days in Jordan, an end of February dream trip with the most unexpected itinerary, starting from the depths of the Wadi Rum desert to the heights of Mount Nebo, through the ancient carved city of Petra and upstream the Jordan River, following closely the mystical paths of Christianity.
+7 days in Jordan itinerary extracted from an end-of-February, Jordan week-long trip with the most unexpected and dreamy attractions and stops, starting from the depths of the Wadi Rum desert to the heights of Mount Nebo, through the ancient carved city of Petra and upstream the Jordan River, following closely the mystical paths of Christianity.

 Even if I tried to plan this holiday to the smallest detail, the actual 7-day trip to Jordan, exceeded any expectations by far.
 Jordan is considered to be an expensive country.
 But with a moderate budget for two people and a rented car, we managed to balance and enjoy all that Jordan had to offer from South to North and back.
 In one week only!